Kosiibebugwu/water-quality-ml/README.md

 - **Kosi:** Data preprocessing, parameter selection, and data quality analysis.
 - **Noor:** Exploratory visualisation and statistical analysis.
 - **Lucy:** MLR model building and interpretation.
+- **John:** Code quality assurance, debugging and optimisation of scripts.

 ## Instructions
 1. Place `water-quality-1.csv` in the `data/raw/` folder (not included in repo).